 Hazard Identification and Risk Assessment is an evaluation method used to understand hazards.
 This method helps determine which hazards are most likely to result in an emergency and allows for the comparison of risk between hazards.

-The Office of Emergency Management has identified and assessed the various hazards and risks to public safety that could give rise to emergencies and has identified the facilities and other elements of the infrastructure that are at risk of being affected by emergencies.
-The OEM has developed Emergency Support Functions and Risk Specific Plans based on this assessment.
+Toronto Emergency Management has identified and assessed the various hazards and risks to public safety that could give rise to emergencies and has identified the facilities and other elements of the infrastructure that are at risk of being affected by emergencies.
+Toronto Emergency Management has developed Emergency Support Functions and Hazard-Specific Plans based on this assessment.

 There are three major categories of hazards that may pose a threat to the City of Toronto: